 - From Switzerland to Italy, I used Trenitalia and while an improvement on trains back home, it wasn’t as clean or as comfortable as the trains mentioned above.
 The view for the duration of the journey made up for it, though!

-To find out how to learn language for travel fast with 6 essential resources, I have a dedicated article on what’s worked best for me here.
+To find out how to learn language for travel fast, I have a dedicated article on what resources have worked best for me.
 It really makes all the difference to the experiences you have with locals!
 If you’re heading to Japan, check my article about the best travel books for Japan, including my favourites to learn Japanese.

 What are your favourite travel resources?
 Did you learn any new tips or tricks you could use?
 Let me know in the comments below or check out my Destinations page to see if I have a dedicated guide for your next adventure.

 Like it?
 Pin it! 📌